gve-sw/gve_devnet_webex_incident_response_meeting_rooms/README.md

 Be sure to clear out the **tokens.json** file when you are done using the sample so you do not leave unsecured token credentials in some test server.
 When creating production code using this sample as a reference, be sure to store in a more secure manner and fully encrypted.

-Once a moderator is authenticated, you will be presented with a list of spaces for which you are a moderator:
+Once a responder spaces moderator is authenticated, you will be presented with a list of spaces for which you can administer incidents:

 ![IMAGES/SelectSpace.png](IMAGES/SelectSpace.png)